 If you have a mouse problem this winter, it is important that you act quickly before they take over your home.
-The pest specialists at Specialized Pest Control & Lawn Care have the experience and resources to rid your home of any mouse problem you may have.
+The pest specialists at Rentokil have the experience and resources to rid your home of any mouse problem you may have.
 Call us today!

 What Season Do Mice Come Inside?
 How to Keep Rodents Out of Your Salt Lake City, UT House this Winter in Salt Lake County and Northern Utah

 Serving Northern Utah and Southern Idaho since 1999